 Shellfish such as mussels, squid and prawns shouldn’t be forgotten, either.
 Prawns are amazingly high in vitamin B12 (B-vitamins are what keeps metabolic functions in the body going, so the cells in our bodies can use the energy from our food).
 Mussels are super-high in selenium, which we need to keep our hair and nails strong and healthy, and it also protects our cells from the damage that can potentially lead to cancer and certain cardiovascular diseases.
 They’re also loaded with iodine, without which the thyroid gland – which is responsible for controlling our metabolism – cannot function.
 Squid and mussels are both high in copper, which our bodies use for many things, including keeping all the tissue that protects and connects all the different parts of our body strong and healthy.

-For more help becoming the best you can be, join our Healthier Happier You community and order your copy of Jamie’s Everyday Super Food!
+For more help becoming the best you can be, get your copy of Jamie’s Everyday Super Food!